immich-app/immich/docs/docs/administration/reverse-proxy.md

 The example below is for Traefik version 3.

 The most important is to increase the `respondingTimeouts` of the entrypoint used by immich.
 In this example of entrypoint `websecure` for port `443`.
 Per default it's set to 60s which leeds to videos stop uploading after 1 minute (Error Code 499).
-In the example it's set to 10 minutes.
-Hence video-uploads will fail after 10 minutes instead of one.
+With this config it will fail after 10 minutes which is in most cases enough.
+Increase it if needed.

 `traefik.yaml`
 ```yaml